CiscoSystems/cognitive/README.md

 Installation
 ------------

 Install all python packages listed in requirements file.
 Start your Django server(Optionally using a public ip).
-It is advised to use virutalenv to isolate other python environments.
+It is advised to use virtualenv to isolate other python environments.

     virtualenv env
     source env/bin/activate